nubbthedestroyer/terraform-workshop/exercises/1/README.md

 # "validate" runs a deeper scan of config to show potential issues with more complex
 #  problems like circular dependencies and missing values.
 terraform validate

-# init is generally the first command you run after writing your config files.
-It does
-# a few things but as you might expect it initializes the working directory to prepare
-# it to run plans and applies
-terraform init
 ```

 If your "terraform init" command was successful, then you should be ready for the next exercises.